Ariamelon/Honeydew/README.md

 ![Render Back](Showcase/Render-B.png)

 ## Changelog
+* 11/03/2023: Added PH2.0 header for OLED.
+Changed plate to accommodate headers.
 * 10/03/2023: Fixed OLED description in readme.
 Changed center of switches for JLC assembly.
 * 09/03/2023: Shifted MCU up to reduce length of USB traces.
 Added holes for JLC assembly.
 Attempted to render quality.
 * 08/03/2023: Added 3D render of case, case STEP files and plate DXF and gerbers.